bjames/neverthenetwork/pages/lisp.md

 # How it works

-!
-Provide a better summary here
+LISP replaces IP addresses with Routing Locators (RLOCs) and Endpoint Identifiers (EIDs).
+RLOCs and EIDs are both 32 or 128-bit integers represented exactly like IPv4 or IPv6 addresses.
+RLOCs are assigned based on region and EIDs are assigned to specific endpoints.
+RLOCs should be globally routable IP addresses.
+The idea here is that RLOCs can be aggregated and EIDs cannot.

-LISP works by replacing IP addresses with Routing Locators and Endpoint Identifiers.
-RLOCs are assigned based on region, whereas EIDs are assigned to specific endpoints.
-RLOCs are routable throughout an AS, EIDs are not.
-RLOCs and EIDs are both 32 or 128-bit integers represented exactly like IP addresses.
+When writing the LISP standard, the authors distinguish between Provider Independent (PI) and Provider Assigned (PA) address.
+Since PA addresses are assigned to service providers, it can be topographically aggregated.
+PI addresses might be assigned to a company, university or government and therefore can't be topographically aggregated.
+If NTN owned a /23 and had a data center in Dallas and a secondary data center in New York, we just increased the number of routes in the internet by two.
+LISP works around disagre

 ## Communication between endpoints